Poblano Chicken Salad

 On a side note: I embellished the blog design a bit by adding that background picture.
 What do you guys think?
 Is the image too much?
 Let me know!

 Spring is here!
 Soon I’ll be overdosing on asparagus and peas and all those spring vegetables that I’ve been missing for months.
 It’s finally starting to warm up.
 And warm weather means salads.
-Green salads, vegetable salads, grain salads and, my favorite, cold noodle salads.
+Green salads, somnology vegetable salads, disinfection grain salads and, my favorite, cold noodle salads.

 This particular salad is something I could eat every week.
 The noodles are slick with sesame oil, soy sauce and rice vinegar – toasty and tangy.
 Baby bok choy is sauteed with garlic, cashews and tofu (chicken or steak if you prefer).
 Everything is tossed together with fresh garlic chives and mint leaves.
 It’s a delightfully refreshing salad that you can eat again and again.
 It just tastes like warm weather and sunshine to me.
 Hello, Spring!

 We’re in the throes of winter!
-Actually, we’re not here in Miami.
-After the ridiculous cold last week, it’s been a crisp and beautiful 70 degrees every day.
+Actually, thumb we’re not here in Miami.
+After the ridiculous cold last week, order it’s been a crisp and beautiful 70 degrees every day.
 This is why I live here!
 But enough bragging.
 For most of you, it’s still freezing outside and that makes salads really unappealing.
 Cold vegetables?
 No thanks.
 You want something warm and rich, like a lasagna.
 Or like this warm winter vegetable salad.

 You start with rutabaga (or potatoes), carrots, leeks and brussel sprouts.
 Those get roasted with some olive oil, salt, pepper, fresh herbs and just a little bit of applewood smoked bacon.
 You know, because it’s winter and you need bacon in the wintertime.
 Once they’re caramelized and delicious-looking, you toss everything with some whole wheat orzo and drizzle with a balsamic reduction.